If you are having difficulty reading this newsletter, please click here to get the on-line version.

 The Posse's communication gear costs an arm and a leg to run and replenish, and their mobile command and communications truck needs to be kept maintained to provide the high level of service that we have grown to expect.

-The Posse will have one of their S&R vehicles at the event and will be happy to talk to you about what they do, and how you can join their team.
+The Posse will have one of their Search & Rescue vehicles at the event (unless they are out on a search) and will be happy to talk to you about what they do, and how you can join their team.

 Don't be shy, show off all the great things you have done to your Mustang!